 “It also recognizes the scientific strength and mentoring abilities of Dr. Margaret Karagas who has been instrumental in developing this program at the Geisel School of Medicine.”

-Three Geisel School of Medicine researchers and one Dartmouth College researcher lead four projects targeting emerging public health issues that will inform early prevention and changes in practice.
+Geisel School of Medicine and Dartmouth College researchers lead projects targeting emerging public health issues that will inform early prevention and changes in practice.

-Brock Christensen, PhD, assistant professor of epidemiology, leads the project investigating early risk factor related epigenetic alterations in breast cancer pathogenesis.
+Brock Christensen, PhD, associate professor of epidemiology and director of the Center’s biorepository core, leads the project investigating early risk factor related epigenetic alterations in breast cancer pathogenesis.
 He is testing the hypothesis that known and suspected breast cancer risk factors contribute to epigenetic alterations in normal breast tissue to cancer.

 Juliette Madan, MD, MS, assistant professor of pediatrics, leads the project investigating the neonatal microbiome.
 Building on her current research in babies with cystic fibrosis and prematurity, she is investigating intestinal bacterial colonization in pre- and full-term infants and how they are connected to infection and allergy risk.